dumlutimuralp/antrea-packet-walks/part_b/README.md

 **Note 2:** About the first action mentioned in the flow entry above, since the destination MAC in this flow is already the MAC address of the antrea-gw0 interface (cause frontend pod' s default gateway is gw0 interface IP) this rewrite action actually does not make any sense in this environment.
 Apparently this functionality was developed for a different use case and still exists but it actually does not affect anything.
 There is a PR for this which can be read [here](https://github.com/vmware-tanzu/antrea/issues/1264).

+**Note 3:** The Service CIDR range (10.96.0.0/12) is aligned to the kubeadm default service cidr range.
+If a specific range is used in "--service-cluster-ip-range" for kube-apiserver then the "serviceCIDR" variable in antrea configmap should also be configured with the same range so that the respective flow entry in Table 40 gets configured with the correct range.

 ## 4.6 ConnTrackCommit Table #105